Quick Overview

 Potential Challenges and Pitfalls in AI Applications

 Despite its potential, AI is not a silver bullet.
-The common challenges include:
+The common AI implementation pitfalls include:

 Research by the RAND Corporation found that over 80% of AI projects fail.1 This is twice the failure rate of non-AI technology projects.
 The main reasons include misalignment of goals between stakeholders, lack of adequately data sets, inadequate infrastructure, and applying AI to unsuitable problems.
 These failures result in significant financial losses, with billions of dollars wasted .
 The failure rate is consistent across private and academic sectors, with many projects focusing on theoretical research rather than practical applications.
 Similarly according to a Gartner study, 30% of generative AI projects are expected to be abandoned after proof of concept by the end of 2025.2